Effective backdoor attack on graph neural networks in link prediction tasks: Experiment

-Considering that graph data in the real world are complex, Baseline specifically evaluates the effectiveness and evasiveness on the large-scale dataset physcics.
-Since baseline only tested the backdoor model for the GAE model with the poisoning rate of 10\%, we chose the data related to the GAE backdoor model with the poisoning rate of 1\% on the physcics dataset from Table \ref{tab:3} for comparison with it, as shown in the table \ref{tab:5}.
+Considering that graph data in the real world are complex, the baseline evaluates its performance on the large-scale dataset physcics.
+It only tested the performance of the backdoored GAE model with the poisoning rate of 10\% on the dataset physics.
+So we choose from table \ref{tab:3} the results of backdoored GAE model with a poisoning rate of 1\% on the dataset physics to compare with it.
+The comparison is shown in table \ref{tab:5}.

-From Table \ref{tab:5}, we can see that baseline's attack performance on large-scale datasets is lower than ours, and our proposed backdoor attack method still has high ASRs and evasiveness on the large-scale dataset.
+From table \ref{tab:5}, we can see that the performance of the proposed backdoor attack exceeds that of the baseline, with a 60\% increase in ASR and a 0.78\% reduction in BPD.